Partners

 Through ODEP, NCMRR helps to generate and validate evidence to inform policies and practices that increase the number and quality of employment opportunities for people with disabilities.

-Patient-Centered Outcomes Research Institute (PCORI)
+Patient-Centered Outcomes Research Institute (PCORI) external link

 National Science Foundation (NSF)

-Among the collaborations between NCMRR and NSF is the Disability and Rehabilitation Engineering (DARE) program, which supports engineering research to will improve the quality of life of persons with disabilities.
-DARE’s work includes development of new technologies, devices, or software; advancement of knowledge regarding normal or pathological human motion; or understanding of injury mechanisms.
+Among the collaborations between NCMRR and NSF is the Disability and Rehabilitation Engineering (DARE) program, which supports engineering research to improve the quality of life of persons with disabilities.
+DARE’s work includes development of new technologies, devices, or software; advancement of knowledge regarding typical or pathological human motion; or understanding of injury mechanisms.

 Common Data Elements (CDEs) for Lower Limb Loss Research Standards